MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql.md

    ![Configure connection security][MYSQL04]

-### Retrieve the connection string for your MySQL server using the Azure Portal
+### Retrieve the connection string for your MySQL server using the Azure portal

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.